 Inclusive Design For Hulu

 Our cohort partnered with Hulu to help create a more inclusive experience for people with special needs and challenges while using Hulu.
-Through our research discovered that Hulu needed to incorporate Inclusive Design methods into their design process to create innovative products with long-term impact that can benefit other people who share similar challenges.

 Inclusive Design Research Guide Book created by Team Hulu & Hang

 Stakeholder Interviews, Expert Interviews, Secondary Research, Ethnographic Research, Prototyping and Testing.

 Task Manager, Interviewer, Presenter, Note-taker, Interaction Designer, Design Research

 Ivan De la Rosa, Kathleen Hwang, Luke Buenaventura

 “How might we design Hulu to be more accessible for people with needs or different challenges when it comes to discovering and viewing content?”